 Hold mental health workshops with a licensed counselor, train managers on how to talk about mental health at work, and get leadership to start the mental health conversation by sharing their personal experiences are great ways to start talking about mental health at work.

-Make sure to emphasize that talking about mental health with an EAP is confidential.
-Getting help through an EAP is anonymous and won’t impact how they are evaluated.
+Make sure to emphasize that talking about mental health with an EAP or mental health program is confidential.
+Getting help will be anonymous and won’t impact how they are evaluated.

 3. Provide Mental Health Resources

 The best EAP providers can set therapy appointments for employees in less than 48 hours and provide a holistic approach to mental health care.
-Here are some things to look for in an EAP, in addition to therapy and life coaching:
+Here are some things to look for in an EAP or mental health program, in addition to therapy and life coaching:

 - Guided meditation and mindfulness resources

 - Fitness classes and personal training

 - Financial coaching